 Northeastern Aegean Islands

-The northeastern Aegean Islands (Τα Νησιά του Βορειοανατολικού Αιγαίου) are notable (like the Dodecanese) for their proximity to the Turkish mainland.
+The northeastern Aegean Islands (Τα Νησιά του Βορειοανατολικού Αιγαίου) are notable for their proximity to the Turkish mainland.
 Influences from Asia Minor abound in old-fashioned island cuisines, traditional village culture, dramatic celebrations and even the language.

-With their cooler climate, abundant olive and cypress trees and forested mountains, the Ionians (Τα Ιόνια Νησιά) are a lighter, greener version of Greece.
-The Venetians, French and British have all in their own way shaped the architecture, culture, (excellent) cuisine – and the unique feel of Ionian life.
+With their cooler climate, abundant olive and cypress trees, and forested mountains, the Ionians (Τα Ιόνια Νησιά) are a lighter, greener variation on the Greek template.
+Venetian, French and British occupiers have all helped to shape the islands’ architecture, culture and (excellent) cuisine, and contributed to the unique feel of Ionian life.

 Saronic Gulf Islands